Z-siteA Companion to the Works of Louis Zukofsky

 45 tho its trees one time were so laden with peaches…: from the Journal of Jasper Danckaerts, a missionary who with Peter Sluyter visited New Netherlands and other American colonies in 1679-1680.
 The entry for 23 Sept.
 1679 describes their initial impressions on arrival in New York: “As we walked along we saw in different gardens trees full of apples of various kinds, and so laden with peaches and other fruit that one might doubt whether there were more leaves or fruit on them.
 I have never seen in Europe, in the best season, such an overflowing abundance.”

-46 Small fish are fried best whole with the backbone severed to prevent curling up: from W.H.
-Gibson, Camping for Boys (1913).
+46 Small fish are fried best whole with the backbone severed to prevent curling up: this is taken from a camping guide book, such as Horace Kephart’s classic Camping and Woodcraft (1906), although more or less identical wording is found in Kephart’s Camp Cookery (1910) or in W.H.
+Gibson’s Camping for Boys (1913) and replicated in similar books.

 47 Propped on the earth, and from where, what sleep […] awake…: all of this speech by Attendant D, with the exception of the last sentence and the phrase, “A creeping thought says,” is quoted with slight variations from an uncollected poem by LZ, “(Awake!),” published in Pagany 2.1, Jan.-March 1931.
 The poem opens: “Propped on the earth / And from where, what sleep, awake!
 Your head— / And kissed the center of your forehead— / Knowing we have escaped from death / Of sleep,” and the sentence, “now like a lamp […] blue morning go out,” is explicitly ascribed to Death.